AUTOMOTIVE ENGINEERING SUMMER GERMANY

 - Becoming acquainted with the German culture

-The program consists of three automotive engineering classes (Automotive Development Trends, Advanced Design Project, Tutorial Automotive Engineering) and a language & culture course.
-Start in Germany will be on May, 22th, 2018.
-Duration of the program is 11 weeks and therefore the program officially ends in the evening of August, 2nd, 2019.
+The program consists of three automotive engineering classes (Automotive Development Trends, Advanced Design Project, Tutorial Automotive Engineering) and some cultural supporting program.
+Start in Germany will be on May, 20th, 2019.
+The overall duration of the program is 11 weeks and therefore the program officially ends in the evening of August, 2nd, 2019.
 Afterwards, you will have time to travel around Europe before the fall semester in the US begins.

 Trends in Automotive Development is an extension of the knowledge about motor vehicles through lectures on current research topics of FZD’s scientific employees, as well as field trips.

 Advanced Design Project is a team project about an automotive topic.
-A possible topic is the construction of a part for Darmstadt’s Formula Student Racing Team or helping with environment perception sensors in our “Automated Driving Darmstadt for Students” project.
+For example, tasks of the last years were the construction of a part for Darmstadt’s Formula Student Racing Team or helping with environment perception sensors in our “Automated Driving Darmstadt for Students” project.

 Automotive Engineering Lab is a combination of lectures and experiments.
 In experiments theoretical knowledge is put into practice.

-Classes will mainly be held in English, so that German skills are not necessary before traveling to Europe.
-Nevertheless, there will be plenty of opportunities to improve your German skills.
+Classes will be held in English, so that German skills are not necessary.
+Nevertheless, if you want there will be plenty of opportunities to learn some German.

 Research at FZD